Fine Gael: Economic policies

 Fine Gael's Simon Coveney launched what the party termed a radical re-organisation of the Irish semi-state company sector.
 Styled the New Economy and Recovery Authority (or NewERA), Coveney said that it is an economic stimulus plan that will "reshape the Irish economy for the challenges of the 21st century".
 Requiring an €18.2 billion investment in Energy, Communications and Water infrastructure over a four-year period, it was promoted as a way to enhance energy security and the digital reputation of Ireland.
 A very broad-ranging document, it proposed the combined management of a portfolio of semi-state assets, and the sale of all other, non-essential services.
 The release of equity through the sale of the various state resources, including electricity generation services belonging to the ESB, Bord na Móna and Bord Gáis, in combination with use of money in the National Pensions Reserve Fund, was Fine Gael's proposed funding source for its national stimulus package.

 The plan was seen as the longer term contribution to Fine Gael's economic agenda and the basis of its program for government.
 It was publicised in combination with a more short term policy proposal from Leo Varadkar.
 This document, termed "Hope for a Lost Generation", promised to bring 30,000 young Irish people off the Live Register in a year by combining a National Internship Program, a Second Chance Education Scheme, an Apprenticeship Guarantee and Community Work Program, as well as instituting a German style Workshare program.

 Constitutional reform policies

-In 2010 Fine Gael's Phil Hogan published the party's proposals for political and constitutional reform.
+In 2010, Fine Gael's Phil Hogan published the party's proposals for political and constitutional reform.
 In a policy document entitled New Politics, Hogan suggested creating a country with "a smaller, more dynamic and more responsive political system" by reducing the size of the Dáil by 20, changing the way the Dáil works, and by abolishing the Irish senate, Seanad Éireann.

 The question of whether to abolish the Seanad or not was put to a referendum in 2013, with voters voting 51% to 49% to retain bicameralism in Ireland.

+In 2022, Fine Gael Spokesperson on European Affairs, Neale Richmond, said the debate on Irish unity must transition from aspirational to achievable.
+Young Fine Gael members are reportedly supportive of a United Ireland.
+In 2024, Simon Harris said his party's aspires a united Ireland but it is not a priority for him.